asyncvlsi/xcell/README.md

-# xcell: A gate library characterizer
+# xcell: a cell library characterizer

 `xcell` takes a cell library in the ACT format as well as a top-level module that instantiates all the cells to be characterized as input.
 It creates a large number of scenarios that are simulated using an external SPICE simulator, and the results of SPICE simulation are analyzed.